Prinzhorn/skrollr-stylesheets/README.md

 skrollr-stylesheets (v 0.0.1, yes, it's _that_ hot)
 ===================

-Allows separation of skrollr keyframes and the document by putting them inside of your stylesheets, in **under 1kb** (minified + gzipped).
+Allows separation of skrollr keyframes and the document by putting them inside your stylesheets, in **under 1kb** (minified + gzipped).
 Works in all browsers including IE8+.

 See https://github.com/Prinzhorn/skrollr for infos on skrollr.